genxnetwork/grape/readme.md

 #### Reference downloading

 Firstly, one needs to download all needed references to the `--ref-directory` of your choice.
-These references will take up to 40GB of disk space. `--ref-directory` argument can now be used in all subsequent commands
+These references will take up to **40GB** of disk space. `--ref-directory` argument can now be used in all subsequent commands
 ```
 docker run --rm --privileged -it -v /media:/media -v /etc/localtime:/etc/localtime:ro genx_relatives:latest \
-launcher.py reference  --ref-directory /media/ref
+launcher.py reference --real-run --ref-directory /media/ref --directory /media/ref
 ```

 #### Preprocessing